RougeWare/Swift-Lazy-Containers/README.md

 ## `FunctionalLazy` ##

 This is functionally <sub>(ha!)</sub> the same as `Lazy`.
 The only difference is I thought it'd be fun to implement it with functions instead of enums. 🤓

+# Compatibility Notice #

+Version 6 has notble compatibility changes, noted in [the changelog](./CHANGELOG.md), including:

+- Changed the library name from `LazyContainers` to `Lazy`
+- Removed CocoaPods support
+- Removed support for direct-consumption of the `LazyContainers.swift` file
+- Changed license to be as permissible as possible

+For a full list of changes and reasoning/notes, see [CHANGELOG.md](./CHANGELOG.md)

+## The old name is deprecated

+If you are upgrading to version 6 of this package or newer, then you are encouraged to change all uses of `LazyContainers` to `Lazy`.
+In your package dependencies, Xcode project file, imports, etc.

+`LazyContainers` is still provided to ease this, but will be removed in a future version.